GemHunt/CoinSorter/scripts/AWSCaffeDigetsBuild.md

 #Paul's Comment:  If you going through this much trouble,
 #I would just register as a developer and download CuDnn 3 first.

+#FTP Install Notes
+#FTP is not required, but I think it's handy.
+#There are all sorts of examples of using vsftpd on AWS, but they all a bit different.
+#This is what works for me, just to get things started.
+#This is just for temporary instance that only I would be using.

+#AWS Security group changes:
+#Make sure 20-21 and 1024-1048 is open to your IP
+cd ~
+sudo apt-get update
+sudo apt-get install vsftpd

+sudo vi /etc/vsftpd.conf
+#Add the following lines to the bottom of the vsftpd.conf file:
+#Change pasv_address to the Public IP of the AWS Instance:
+pasv_address=54.157.147.8
+pasv_enable=YES
+pasv_min_port=1024
+pasv_max_port=1048
+port_enable=YES
+pasv_addr_resolve=YES
+write_enable=YES

+#Change it to ubuntu password to something:
+sudo passwd ubuntu
+sudo service vsftpd restart
+cd ~

 # don't forget to get your system up to date
 sudo apt-get update
 sudo apt-get dist-upgrade